nge-layy/securewatch-soc/docs/phase-05/README.md

 ```

 ![Baseline successful SSH login from Kali](10-ssh-baseline-accepted-login.jpg)
-*Screenshot placement: Splunk search results showing the successful `Accepted password for samm from 192.168.56.102` login, the corresponding session-opened event, and the connection being closed cleanly — the baseline "normal" SSH activity pattern.*
+*Screenshot: Splunk search results showing the successful `Accepted password for samm from 192.168.56.102` login, the corresponding session-opened event, and the connection being closed cleanly that the baseline "normal" SSH activity pattern.*

 This confirms two things: `kali-attacker` can successfully authenticate to `soc-server` over SSH, and that successful authentication is correctly captured in Splunk with the correct source IP — the same field the brute-force detection logic depends on.

-## Section 4 – SSH Brute Force Simulation
+## Section 4 - SSH Brute Force Simulation

 With a working baseline confirmed, repeated failed SSH login attempts were generated from `kali-attacker` against `soc-server` to simulate brute-force activity.